 The Trustees continually monitor the Fund's financial status between formal valuations.
-The actuarial review, next interim 31 March 2009, is now underway.
+The next interim actuarial review, as at 31 March 2009, is now underway.
 The next formal actuarial valuation is due as at 31 March 2010.

-The most recent valuation of the Closed Fund was completed by the Actuary as at 31 March 2006 and revealed a surplus of £20.8 million.
-For the purpose of the valuation, the Actuary valued the assets of the Fund at £223.1 million and all liabilities, including future administration expenses, were valued at £202.3 million.
+The most recent valuation of the Closed Fund was completed by the Actuary as at 31 March 2006 and revealed a surplus of $\pounds 20.8$ million.
+For the purpose of the valuation, the Actuary valued the assets of the Fund at $\pounds 223.1$ million and all liabilities, including future administration expenses, were valued at $\pounds 202.3$ million.
 Therefore, the value of the assets of the Fund as at 31 March 2006 was 110% of the value of the liabilities.